-As mentioned in the section Instructions for Completing the Application, Additional Submissions, the applicant must submit, with the application, a written assurance for compliance with the guidelines established by the Department of Health and Human Services (DHHS) concerning protection of human subjects (see pages 21-22).
-This is OMB form No. 0990-0263 (Page F-9 of HEI application forms).
+As mentioned in the section Instructions for Completing the Application, Additional Submissions, the applicant must submit, with the application, a written assurance for compliance with the guidelines established by the appropriate Institutional Review Board (IRB) or equivalent concerning protection of human subjects (see pages 33-34).
+For studies obtaining assurance in the US, this is OMB form No. 0990-0263 (Page F-9 of the HEI application forms).

-If HEI decides to fund a study involving human subjects, the investigator needs to submit, before starting the study, a detailed protocol and documentation certifying that an appropriate Institutional Review Board (IRB) has reviewed and approved the proposed study in accordance with the DHHS regulations.
+If HEI decides to fund a study involving human subjects, the investigator needs to submit, before starting the study, a detailed protocol and documentation certifying that an appropriate Institutional Review Board (IRB) or equivalent has reviewed and approved the proposed study in accordance with their regulations.
 The specific documentation that needs to be provided to HEI prior to starting the study is the following: